 - The cause of the scar

-The majority of scars are treated with a combination of several different treatment modalities in order to achieve the most dramatic and long lasting results.
+The majority of scars are treated with a combination of several different treatment modalities to achieve the most dramatic and long-lasting results.

-The appearance of most scars can be vastly improved by a variety of laser treatments.
-In fact, laser scar treatment in some capacity is currently one of the most effective ways to improve or remove scars in the majority of cases.
-At Art of SKIN Dermatology, Laser and Cosmetic Surgery, we commonly use a combination of the Elite MPX Nd:YAG 1064 laser and Elite IPL, the Cynergy PDL and Nd:YAG 1064, the Palomar Icon IPL, and the SmartSkin Co2 for scar reduction / improvement.
+Various laser treatments can vastly improve the appearance of most scars.
+In fact, laser scar treatment, in some capacity, is currently one of the most effective ways to improve or remove scars in the majority of cases.
+At Art of SKIN Dermatology, Laser and Cosmetic Surgery, we commonly use a combination of the Elite MPX Nd:YAG 1064 laser and Elite IPL, the Cynergy PDL and Nd:YAG 1064, the Palomar Icon IPL, and the SmartSkin Co2 for scar reduction/improvement.

-Punch grafting is a useful surgical procedure where damaged, scarred tissue is surgically removed through the use of a small circular scalpel device, called a punch.
-The resulting small hole in the skin is then filled with healthy skin grafted from a nearly site.
+Punch grafting is a useful surgical procedure where damaged, scarred tissue is surgically removed using a small circular scalpel device called a punch.
+The resulting small hole in the skin is then filled with healthy skin grafted from a nearby site.

-Superficial and mid-depth scarring of the skin can also be effectively improved using some peeling procedures.
-We use TCA chemical peels in patients that have widespread, superficial scarring on the face (often resulting from acne).
+Superficial and mid-depth skin scarring can also be effectively improved using some peeling procedures.
+We use TCA chemical peels in patients with widespread, superficial facial scarring (often resulting from acne).
 Chemical peels can also be very effective on the neck, chest, shoulders and back – areas where laser resurfacing for scarring can be problematic.

 You don’t have to be bothered by unwanted, embarrassing or painful scars.
 Call Art of SKIN Dermatology, Laser and Cosmetic Surgery for a complimentary consultation.
-We will assess your skin type and suitability for scar treatment.
-We will discuss all of your options and come up with the most appropriate, safest, and most effective scar treatment strategy for you while carefully considering your scar concern, your schedule, your treatment objectives and your budget.
+We will assess your skin type and suitability for scar treatment during your consultation.
+We will also discuss your options and develop the most appropriate, safest, and most effective scar treatment strategy while carefully considering your scar concern, schedule, treatment objectives and budget.